tne-ai/app-whiskey/README.md

 ## Where are the logs?

+LOCALLY:
 The logs are in two places, whereever your webui.db is you will find an audit.log and these also go to the standard output where you started open-webui and then the browser will show you the errors in the front end in the Javascript console.

+IN THE CLOUD:
+Try clicking this link: https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#dashboards/dashboard/Whiskey, or:
+1. Go to AWS access portal (I sign in through here: https://nedra.awsapps.com/start/)
+2. Go to cloudwatch
+3. click on dashboards in the left side panel
+4. Click on Whiskey
+5. There you will see both the Node js frontend logs and the open webui backend logs

 ## SSL Certification Verification problems